 Requirement id RBSCF.03

 Short title Implementation selection functionality

 Description MEDINA proposes a tool-supported methodology for the selection of controls and associated TOMs, which address the concrete needs of a CSP taking into consideration both its risk appetite and requested certification's assurance level.

-Implementation Partially implemented
+Implementation Fully implemented

 status

-The first version of the optimisation functionality is added to this version of RAOF.
 The tool provides a support for optimisation of the TOMs selection (with/without a limited budget).

 Requirement id RBSCF.04

 Short title Interface to the auditor

 Description Auditor follows a risk-based approach which provides flexibility to the certification process: since an ever-changing threat landscape often requires timely reaction from the security team provoking changes in the security configurations.
 These could be efficient from the risk treatment point of view, but will affect the previously obtained certificate, in the worst case, invalidating it.

-Implementation Discarded
+Implementation Fully implemented

 status